Note: This is a text about the project work at one of my previous employments.

 We had multiple performance issues that we initially took the blame on, even if – at some point later – the root cause analysis indicated issues such as reporting scripts that were dumping entire databases at once – or maybe poorly configured monitoring doing something in the area of a denial of service, all installed by different people in the operations team without properly informing anybody.

 At the warmest point of the conflict, e-mails were exchanged on a daily basis that we’re providing buggy software and cannot be relied on; at the same time we were helping fight fires and were growing increasingly frustrated as we thought we were really trying to do the best job we could, but to no avail.
 A couple of years down the road I see that everybody was right, but at that time there were no fast nor easy solutions to bringing the peace process in.

 At some point the management stepped in and ended up making the situation even worse.
 They thought that the main cause for slow and buggy releases is with the project management process, so we had to switch from “Waterfall” to Agile, with Sprints and regular Scrum meetings.

 This truly was a step in the right direction, but the actual implementation was terrible.
-We, a team that was in a firefighting mode, constantly reviewing, fixing things or providing workarounds, ended up spending 1 hour or more every day in stand-ups that brought little value in.
+We, a team that were in a firefighting mode, constantly reviewing, fixing things or providing workarounds, ended up spending 1 hour or more every day in stand-ups that brought little value in.
 As the Development team got smaller (people started to leave), the “new normal” began to settle in.

 So what did Agile do to us?